SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Helpful_tips_for_Larsoft_building.md

 for more please see them.
 Please add to the list as well!

-[]{#Updating-LArsoft-version-whilst-keeping-the-old-compilation}
+{#Updating-LArsoft-version-whilst-keeping-the-old-compilation}

-Updating LArsoft version whilst keeping the old compilation[¶](#Updating-LArsoft-version-whilst-keeping-the-old-compilation){.wiki-anchor}
+Updating LArsoft version whilst keeping the old compilation(#Updating-LArsoft-version-whilst-keeping-the-old-compilation)
 ------------------------------------------------------------------------------------------------------------------------------------------

 This is useful for when you want concurrent prof/debug builds using the